Especially around Christmastime, striving to be good enough is magnified. Maybe you’ve heard this classic jingle…

 Eve didn’t eat the fruit because she was evil.
 Instead, she saw that it was “good for food and pleasing to the eye, and also desirable for gaining wisdom” (Genesis 3:6 NIV).
 Her appetite craved freedom—to be the god of her own world rather than trust in God’s promises.
 And if that’s not enough to get our attention, Jesus was much harder on the law-keeping Pharisees than He was on the prostitutes.

 Thousands of years of human striving has only proved to be enslaving.
 Walking in grace, on the other hand, is powerfully liberating.

 For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord.
 Romans 6:23 NIV

 Now, that doesn’t mean we should take advantage of His grace and do whatever we want.
 Instead, we should let God—the only one who is truly good—lead us into true life.
 A life of joy, freedom, and purpose.
 Goodness isn’t the goal, but a byproduct of God’s work in our lives.

 Maybe, like me, you’ve been relatively good.
 Or maybe you feel shame from a sinful past.
 No matter your background, we can all get caught up in this game of striving.
 Of working for approval.
 Of earning our own goodness.

 But I’m here to tell you, good is never good enough and bad is never a deal-breaker.

 For it is by grace that you have been saved, through faith—this is not from yourselves, it is the gift of God—not by works, so that no one can boast.
 Ephesians 2:8-9 NIV

-The real message of Christmas is tucked just beneath the sparkly lights, shiny packages, and even our best-intended efforts: Jesus alone can save us from ourselves and that is good enough.
+The real message of Christmas is tucked beneath the sparkly lights, shiny packages, and even our best efforts.
+Jesus alone can save us from ourselves and that is good enough.